Hike of the Week: John Muir Trail - Part 2

 Vermilion Valley Resort Shuttle

-Have you done segments of the JMT, or perhaps done the whole trail?
-Let us know in the comments below!
+Have you done segments of the JMT, or perhaps the whole trail?
+Tell us about your experience in the comments below!

 Hike of the Week USA West